History Professor, Dr. Jonathan Chism combines love of history and religion in new book on Dr. Martin Luther King

 , Dr. Chism focuses on the spiritual teachings of Dr. King and what we can learn about love and tolerance.
 Dr. Chism writes, “On this first day of our journey, I invite you to embrace, remember and appreciate the special love God has for us.”

 Dr. Chism was recently featured in the Houston Chronicle in an article by Lindsay Peyton.
 Peyton describes 30-Day Journey with Martin Luther King Jr

 as a daily meditation guide where "each section creates a “day” in the book, allowing the reader to meditate for awhile before heading on to the next chapter."
 “It’s not an academic text,” Chism says.
 “It’s more of a spiritual journey.
 The idea is for a person to get into the writings and have time for reflection.”
 Read more about Dr. Chism's latest publication, "30-Day Journey with Martin Luther King Jr.

 Dr. Salvador Salinas on Hispanic Heritage Month

-Dr. Salvador Salinas appears on Great Day Houston to dicuss Hispanic Hertiage Month, celebrates the culture, heritage and contributions of Hispanics and Latinos.
-Hispanic Hertiage month begins September 15 to recognise the date Mexcio won indepencde from Spain.
+Dr. Salvador Salinas appears on Great Day Houston to discuss Hispanic Hertiage Month, celebrates the culture, heritage and contributions of Hispanics and Latinos.
+Hispanic Hertiage month begins September 15 to recognize the date Mexcio won independence from Spain.

 Great Day Houston interview